section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 To interact with the form data, we need a body-parser package.
 Go ahead and install this package using `npm install body-parser`.
 [Body-parser](https://www.npmjs.com/package/body-parser) helps parse incoming request bodies in a middleware before your handlers, available under the req.body property.

 Import the package using the `require()` function and get the server to use it via `app.use`.
-Body-parser has a few modes such as;
+Body-parser has a few modes such as:

 - `bodyParser.text` - pass all the requests into text.
 - `bodyParser.json` - parse data into JSON format.